aniyomiorg/aniyomi-website/src/help/faq/README.md

 ### General

 #### What are some recommended extensions?
 What source is the best?
 What is the replacement for source X?
-Where to read manga Y?
+Where to read manga/anime Y?
 Aniyomi does not endorse or recommend any manga/anime source, and there is no best extension.
 Instead, we encourage users to spend some time trying out a few sources themselves and discover what sources work best for them.
 What works well for somebody else might not work well for you.

 <ElAlert type="info" title="Disclaimer" description="Aniyomi is not hosting any content, we are not affiliated with or responsible for any source that is; slow, down, missing chapters, or has subpar image quality." show-icon :closable="false"></ElAlert>